Dudley Storey: Rowing career

 Storey was born in 1939 in Wairoa, New Zealand.
 After having received an invitation to the Henley Royal Regatta, he won the inaugural Prince Philip Challenge Cup regatta in 1963 in Henley-on-Thames.
 That year, the Henley regatta was regarded as the event that came closest to a world championship.
 Darien Boswell, Peter Masfen and Alistair Dryden made up the other rowers, and Bob Page was the cox.
 The same coxed four team then went to the 1964 Summer Olympics in Tokyo, where they placed a disappointing eighth.

 For the 1968 Summer Olympics, New Zealand qualified an eight and had a pool of four rowers and a cox as a travelling reserve; Storey was part of this reserve.
 Preparations were held in Christchurch at Kerr's Reach on the Avon River.
 The reserve rowers were unhappy with the "spare parts" tag and felt that they were good enough to perhaps win a medal if put forward as a coxed four.
 The manager, Rusty Robertson, commented about them that they were "the funniest looking crew you've ever seen".
 There were stern discussions with the New Zealand selectors.
 In a training run, the coxed four was leading the eight over the whole race.
-In the end, the reserve rowers got their way and New Zealand entered both the coxed four and the coxed eight.
+In the end, the reserve rowers got their way and New Zealand entered both the coxed four and the eight.
 Storey won the Olympic coxed four event along with Dick Joyce, Ross Collinge, Warren Cole and Simon Dickie (cox); this was New Zealand's first gold medal in rowing.
 At the time, he was a 27-year-old carpet layer, whose wife was about to give birth to their first child.
 He was the only member of the crew to have previously rowed outside New Zealand.

 Storey competed at the 1971 European Championships in Copenhagen, Denmark, and came fourth with the coxed four, alongside Noel Mills, Ross Collinge, Raymond Barry, and Peter Lindsay as cox.
 At the 1972 Summer Olympics in Munich he teamed with Dick Tonks, Collinge and Mills to win the Silver medal in the coxless four.